vyomasystems-lab/challenges-HARSHIL156/README.md

 ![WhatsApp Image 2022-08-01 at 5 58 08 PM](https://user-images.githubusercontent.com/92382856/182147778-dc24016c-3eac-48d8-bc04-9d9c066d7587.jpeg)

-The updated design is checked in as seq_detector_1011.v
+The updated design is checked in as seq_detect_1011.v

 ## Verification Strategy
+To identify sequence 1011 arrived there is a seq_seen bit.
+It always get high when it receives correct sequence.
+But in seq_detect_1011_buggy.v file there is a bug.
+In that code seq_seen is by default giving 0 output.
+To verify this the strategy is to manually transfer bits every clock and check seq_seen bit value.

 ## Is the verification complete ?
+Yes it is completed and gives accurate result.

 # Level-3 ATM-FSM Design Verification